 In addition to his public teachings, the Rebbe’s door was famously open to Israel's leaders, who would journey to his modest office in the heart of Brooklyn (known as “770”) seeking his loving, visionary, and practical advice for weighty matters of state.

-The Rebbe was apprised in real time of Israel's most sensitive and classified discussions, while being intimately aware of the rhythm and “minor minutiae” of Israeli life.
-Responding to his distinguished guests’ urgencies, the Rebbe would gently lead them through compelling reassessments of their challenges — helping them to reframe many issues, and to emerge with a refreshingly new and grounded perspective, and empowered with highly logical and practical action plans.
+The Rebbe was apprised in real time of Israel's most sensitive and classified discussions, while being intimately aware of the rhythm and minutiae of Israeli life.
+Responding to his distinguished guests’ urgent challenges, the Rebbe would often conduct an eye-opening reassessment of their quandaries — helping them to reframe many issues and emerge with a refreshingly new and logical perspective, empowered with highly grounded and practical action plans.

 Yet, despite guiding Israel successfully through many of its challenges in education, security, economy, industry, arms procurement, and countless other weighty matters; and even though many individual pieces of his strategic security advice were implemented by Israeli leaders in both wartime and in peace; the Rebbe remained perpetually pained and even frightened for Israel’s safety and wellbeing, because of a leadership mindset and behaviors that he assessed directly invite more terrorism and bloodshed.